-Upon selecting this option, if you are not already in script mode, you will be brought into script mode to create a condition by entering a script on the selected node:
+On selecting this option, if you are not already in script mode, you are brought into script mode to create a condition by entering a script on the selected node:

 The contents of the script specifies the condition for generating the record.
 A condition must return a